ncatlab/nlab-content/pages/4/8/7/0/784/content.md

 ### In $1Grpd$
  {#ExamplesInIGrpd}

-We consider the situation of the previous example, but now conversely, starting with a Segal space in groupoids and then extracting a category from it.
+We consider the situation of _[From a category](#ConstructionFromACategory)_, but now conversely, starting with a Segal space in groupoids and then extracting a category from it.

 Consider a Segal space that is degreewise just a [[1-groupoid]], hence a simplicial object in the inclusion